Nazroo Narejo: Early life

 Nazroo Narejo studied sociology at the University of Sindh, Jamshoro in the 1970s.
 He was a decent and intellectual student but due to his father's encounter with the shadow feudal system he turned to crime and made a stand against feudalism.
 His father had a master's degree in sociology as well as LL.B.

 Death

-Nazroo, along with his accomplices, was killed in the Garhi Yaseen area of Shaikarpur in an encounter with Tanveer Ahmed Tunio, SSP of the Sukkur Region Sindh Police.
+Nazroo, along with his accomplices, was killed in the Garhi Yaseen area of Shaikarpur in an encounter with Tanveer Ahmed Tunio, SSP Sindh Police of the Sukkur Region.
 His brother-in-law Sarwar, also known as Saroo Narejo, and son Rab Rakhio Narejo were also killed during this operation.
 The operation claimed the lives of policemen Mujeeb Chachar and Haji Ismi Chachar.

 Timeline

-In August 2013, a gang of dacoits led by Narejo fired rockets into the village of Mulla Ismail Khohro, resulting in the deaths of two men and a little girl in Khairpur.
+In August 2013, a gang of dacoits led by Narejo fired rockets into the village of Mulla Ismail Khohro, in Khairpur, resulting in the deaths of two men and a little girl.